bjoernricks/work-shop-wednesday/src/python/asyncio/step1.md

 ```

 All function calls are run in a sequence.
 The caller must wait until the
-function is finished to execute its next code for example another function call.
+function is finished to execute its next code, for example another function call.

 Besides let us take a look at `Generators`/`Iterators`.